PhracturedBlue/ESP8266MQTTMesh/README.md

 This library has been converted to use Asynchronous communication for imroved reliability.
 It requires the following libraries to be installed
 * AsyncMqttClient
 * ESPAsyncTCP

-If SSL support is required, the development (staging) branch of the esp8266 library is also needed.
+* Development (staging) branch of esp8266 library
-If using platformio, this can be installed via these [instructions](http://docs.platformio.org/en/latest/platforms/espressif8266.html#using-arduino-framework-with-staging-version).
+  (If using platformio, this can be installed via these [instructions](http://docs.platformio.org/en/latest/platforms/espressif8266.html#using-arduino-framework-with-staging-version)).

 **NOTE:** Enabling SSL will add ~70kB to the firmware size, and may make it impossible to use OTA updates depending on firmware and flash size.